animo/awesome-self-sovereign-identity/readme.md

   - [web DID Resolver](https://github.com/decentralized-identity/web-did-resolver) - Use domains accessed through https as Decentralized Identifiers and retrieve an associated DID Document.
 - [Rust: did-key.rs](https://github.com/decentralized-identity/did-key.rs) - Provide basic support for `did:key` methods.

-## 💁‍♂️ Products & Services

-Notable self-sovereign identity products and services that are in production.

-- [esatus Wallet](https://esatus.com/esatus-ssi-wallet-app-ab-sofort-fuer-ios-und-android-verfuegbar/?lang=en) - A mobile wallet by esatus.
-- [esatus SeLF](https://self-ssi.com/en/) - An institutional agent by esatus.
-- [Evernym Products and Services](https://www.evernym.com/products/) - Various self-sovereign identity projects by Evernym, such as a mobile wallet, a mobile wallet SDK and an end-to-end SSI platform.
-- [Lissi Wallet](https://lissi.id/mobile) - A mobile wallet by Lissi.
-- [Lissi Cloud Agent](https://lissi.id/institutions) - An institutional agent by Lissi hosted in the cloud.
-- [Spherity Cloud Identity Wallet](https://spherity.com/cloud-identity-wallet/) - An institutional agent by Spherity hosted in the cloud.
-- [Tykn Products and Services](https://tykn.tech/product-suite/) - Various self-sovereign identity projects by Tykn, such as a mobile wallet, a web wallet and an end-to-end SSI platform.
-- [Trinsic Studio](https://trinsic.id/trinsic-studio/) - An end-to-end self sovereign identity platform by Trinsic.
-- [Trinsic Wallet](https://trinsic.id/trinsic-wallet/) - A mobile wallet by Trinsic.
-- [Trinsic Mobile Wallet SDK](https://trinsic.id/mobile-wallet-sdk/) - A SDK by Trinsic to extend self-sovereign identity to mobile app.
-- [uPort](https://www.uport.me/) - A self-sovereign identity and user-centric data platform.

 ## 📡 Networks

 - [Sovrin Network](https://sovrin.org/) - A decentralized identity network based on Hyperledger Indy.